Levosalbutamol: Mechanism of action

 Activation of β_{2} adrenergic receptors on airway smooth muscle leads to the activation of adenylate cyclase and to an increase in the intracellular concentration of 3',5'-cyclic adenosine monophosphate (cyclic AMP).
 The increase in cyclic AMP is associated with the activation of protein kinase A, which in turn, inhibits the phosphorylation of myosin and lowers intracellular ionic calcium concentrations, resulting in muscle relaxation.

 Levosalbutamol relaxes the smooth muscles of all airways, from the trachea to the terminal bronchioles.
 Increased cyclic AMP concentrations are also associated with the inhibition of the release of mediators from mast cells in the airways.
 Levosalbutamol acts as a functional agonist that relaxes the airway irrespective of the spasmogen involved, thereby protecting against all bronchoconstrictor challenges.

 While it is recognized that β_{2} adrenergic receptors are the predominant receptors on bronchial smooth muscle, data indicate that there are beta receptors in the human heart, 10–50% of which are β_{2} adrenergic receptors.
 The precise function of these receptors has not been established.
-However, all β adrenergic agonist drugs can produce a significant cardiovascular effect in some patients, as measured by pulse rate, blood pressure, and restlessness symptoms, and/or electrocardiographic (ECG).
+However, all β-adrenergic agonist drugs can produce a significant cardiovascular effect in some patients, as measured by pulse rate, blood pressure, and restlessness symptoms, and/or electrocardiographic (ECG).

+Levosalbutamol and salbutamol do not racemize significantly before being eliminated from the human body.
+Enantiomerically pure levosalbutamol is preferred over racemic salbutamol in most cases, because the other optical isomer (S-salbutamol) has some negative side-effects.